nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 xroad-signer                     RUNNING   pid 472, uptime 0:15:55
 ```

-* Ensure that the Security Server user interface URL <https://SECURITYSERVER>:&lt;ui port&gt; (**reference data: 1.3**) can be opened in a web browser.
-To log in, use the account name and password chosen during the installation (**reference data: 1.5, 1.6**).
+3. Ensure that you can open the Security Server user interface URL <https://SECURITYSERVER>:&lt;ui port&gt; (**reference data: 1.3**) in a web browser.
+To log in, use the account name and password you set during the installation (**reference data: 1.5, 1.6**).
 While the user interface is still starting up, the web browser may display a connection refused -error.

 ## 4 X-Road Security Server Sidecar initial configuration

-During the Security Server initial configuration, the server’s X-Road membership information and the software token’s PIN are set
+The server’s X-Road membership information and the software token’s PIN are set during the Security Server initial configuration.

 ### 4.1 Prerequisites

-Configuring the Security Server assumes that the Security Server owner is a member of the X-Road.
+The Security Server owner has to be a member of the X-road to configure the Security Server.

 ### 4.2 Reference data